Galaxy Leader

-Galaxy Leader is a roll-on/roll-off vehicle carrier built in 2002 at Stocznia Gdynia in Gdynia, Poland.
+Galaxy Leader was a roll-on/roll-off vehicle carrier built in 2002 at Stocznia Gdynia in Gdynia, Poland.
 It was operated by the Japanese shipping company Nippon Yusen, and owned by Galaxy Maritime Ltd., which in turn is owned by Ray Car Carriers, Ltd., which is co-owned by Israeli businessman Abraham Ungar.
 In November 2023, the ship was hijacked by Houthis, who seized the ship and took its 25 crew members hostage in Yemen.
 The ship was struck by the Israeli Air Force in July 2025.

 Technical specifications

 The vehicle carrier is powered by a Sulzer seven-cylinder, two-stroke diesel engine of type 7RTA-62U with a power of 15540 kW.
 The engine drives a propeller.
 Three generators, powered by two MAN diesel engines of type 7L28/32H and one MAN diesel engine of type 6L28/32H, are available for power generation.
 Additionally, there is an emergency generator driven by another diesel engine of type MAN D 2866.
 The ship is equipped with an electrically driven bow thruster.
 Galaxy Leader has two loading ramps.
 The stern ramp has a capacity of 120 tons.
 The second ramp with lower capacity is located midships on the starboard side.
 The ship has six decks, interconnected by ramps.
 The vehicle capacity is approximately 4,500 Car Equivalent Units.